greatwitenorth/php-nonce/README.md

       }
     }

-If `$msg` is `true` then the form was successfully submitted.
+If `$msg === true` then the form was successfully submitted.
 If it contains a string then an error occurred.

 A full example can be seen in `example.php`